aquasecurity/starboard-octant-plugin/README.md

 $ starboard find vulnerabilities deploy/nginx --namespace dev
 ```

+> In the example above we are using the Starboard CLI to populate the vulnerability information.
+However, another option
+> might be an operator which populates the Starboard CRDs.
+No matter how the CRDs are created, they are visible within
+> Octant.

 You can now display the vulnerabilities reports in the Octant interface by following these steps:

 1. Run `octant` and select the `dev` namespace.